 It was brought to our attention this week by a wonderful bride-to-be that there are some songs on our do not playlist on other song lists for weddings.

 This is a great point that we will consider this week and make the necessary changes.
-For example, My Heart Will Go On is on the best 90s songs and American Pie is on the best rock songs list.
+For example, “My Heart Will Go On” is on the Best 90s Songs list, and “American Pie” is on the best rock songs list.

 Many songs are very popular and many people like them.
 If brides like a particular song and it makes them feel good, then why not play it at your wedding?
-It’s YOUR wedding!

-The Macarena by Los Del Rio is on our do not playlist for the simple reason of being well overplayed.
-This is not to say you should not have it at your wedding if you love the song and know you and all your friends will line dance to it.
-We are just sending a friendly reminder that the Macarena is played at the majority of weddings and many people have grown to hate it.
+The “Macarena” by Los Del Rio is on our do-not playlist for the simple reason of being well-overplayed.
+This is not to say you should not have it at your wedding.
+If you love the song, it is one of the best line dance songs of all time.

 In conclusion, it’s your wedding.
 Play the songs you love, give the music entertainer the songs you don’t want to be played, and leave the rest up to them.
 It’s the music entertainer’s job to get people dancing!